ipa-fez/tipsntricks/Readme.md

 The `-c` in CatkinTools arguments tells catkin to continue on error.

-Note that you will have to do this for each build configuration (Debug, Release, etc)

 ## Enabling the clang-code model in QtCreator

 Make sure you're on the latest version and enable the plugin (Help->About Plugins...).